kNN-Embed: Locally Smoothed Embedding Mixtures For Multi-interest Candidate Retrieval

 \textbf{Sampling within Clusters} Within each cluster there are many ways to retrieve items on a per user basis.
 A simple, but appealing, strategy is to represent each user as a normalized centroid of their relevant items in that cluster:

 where $R(c, u_j)$ is the set of relevant items for user $u_j$ in cluster $c$.
 However, since we are applying smoothing to the cluster probabilities $p(c|u_j)$, it may be case that $u_j$ has zero relevant items in a given cluster.
-Hence, we smooth the user centroid by using information from the neighbors to obtain the final user representation $\mathbf{u_j^c}$:
+Hence, we smooth the user centroid using neighbor infomation to obtain the final user representation $\mathbf{u_j^c}$:

-Equation~\ref{eq:smoothed_cluster_embedding} shows the $kNN$-smoothed user-specific embedding for cluster $c$.
+Equation~\ref{eq:smoothed_cluster_embedding} shows the $\mathbf{k}$NN-smoothed user-specific embedding for cluster $c$.
 This embedding takes the user-specific cluster representations from Equation~\ref{eq:unsmoothed_cluster_embedding}, and performs a weighted averaging proportionate to each user's contribution to $p_{\mathrm{smoothed}}(c|u_j)$.
-The final centroid vector is once again normalized to unit norm.
+The final vector is once again normalized to unit norm.